MooNiZZ/MechanicallyChallenged/Godot4/CSharp/mars9t/README.md

 ```

 The rest lies in other parts of code.
+Ones relevant to Drop Down are placed in methods starting with `DropDown_`.
+Others, starting with `Common_`, contain common boilerplate code for character input and movement.
 Give them a look :)

 ## On my way out...